Stab vest: United Kingdom

-The Police Scientific Development Branch (PSDB) work studied the type of weapons that are commonly used in stabbing attacks and the levels of impact energy fit young men are capable of generating during such an attack.
+The Police Scientific Development Branch (PSDB) studied the type of weapons that are commonly used in stabbing attacks and the levels of impact energy fit young men are capable of generating during such an attack.
 The study resulted in minimum performance ratings for armour used in the UK, as defined under PSDB publication 6/99.

-The PSDB standard was replaced in 2007 with the current Home Office Scientific Development Branch (HOSDB) publication No. 39/07/C which governs stab resistant body armor performance in the UK.
-This updated standard introduced a more stringent testing procedure with more drops than the previous standard plus the introduction of the P1/B Blade which is found to be more aggressive that the older P1/A Blade.
+The PSDB standard was replaced in 2007 with the Home Office Scientific Development Branch (HOSDB) publication No. 39/07/C which governs stab resistant body armor performance in the UK.
+This updated standard introduced a more stringent testing procedure with more drops than the previous standard plus the introduction of the P1/B Blade which is found to be more aggressive than the older P1/A Blade.

+The HOSBD standard was updated in 2017 with the Centre for Applied Science and Technology (CAST) publication No. 012/17.
+The CAST standard introduced formed armour testing and improved production quality testing with critical perforation analysis.

 In the UK there are no standalone ratings for spike resistance.
 For stab resistant armor to carry a spike resistance (SP) rating in the UK, it must first pass minimum knife resistance (KR) performance tests.